iotpumpdeveloper/gameofchess-ageofai/README.md

 ## Feature:
 - Pure frontend player v.s AI using HTML5 webworker if no backend servers are connected
 - Code written using async, await and promise
-- Store AI-chosen moves to backend web servers though websocket
+- Store AI-chosen moves to backend web servers through websocket
 - Backend can scale to arbitary number of servers, similar to redis cluster
 - Backend has ability to let AI perform self-play itself, thus keep "learning" on the best moves